hlmartin/gc-userscripts/Smarter Stock Market/README.md

 ## Changelog

+**1.1.1**

+* Fixed a bug where when selling highlighted stocks, the "sell" form will show in the wrong location in the list.
+* Fixed a bug where highlighted stocks were displayed in the reverse order to what the rest of the table was sorted by.

+**1.1.0**

-**1.1.0:** If you have dark mode enabled, the default highlight colour will now be something that you can more easily read the grey and white text on.
+* If you have dark mode enabled, the default highlight colour will now be something that you can more easily read the grey and white text on.
 Configuring your own custom colour with the `HIGHLIGHT_COLOUR` variable will still take preference either way.

+**1.0.0**

-**1.0.0:** Initial release.
+* Initial release.